Taking the GED Test in New Mexico

 Preparing for the GED

-In addition to the testing center directory offered by the New Mexico Public Education Department, you could locate GED study programs through America's Literacy Directory, offered by the Literacy Information and Communication System (www.literacydirectory.org).
+In addition to the testing center directory offered by the New Mexico Higher Education Department, you could locate GED study programs through the National Literacy Directory (www.nationalliteracydirector.org).
 For example, preparation programs can be found at literacy councils, adult education centers and community colleges across the state.

 If you decide to prepare independently, the GED Testing Service allows you to purchase official practice tests for you to gauge your readiness for the actual test (www.gedtestingservice.com).

 Since 1942, more than 19 million Americans have passed the GED.
 The U.S. Department of Labor reports that people with a high school diploma or its equivalent will earn approximately $7,658 more than someone without a diploma.
 In addition to high earnings, earning a GED will also you to pursue a college degree or improve your employment options.